goodwiins/prompt-injection-defense/paper/my_papper.md

 **Over-Defense:** The zero FPR on NotInject suggests our model successfully disentangles "security keywords" from "malicious intent," a key differentiator from keyword-based filters.

+### 8.1 Limitations and Comparison with Recent Defenses

+While our system achieves strong results, we acknowledge important limitations relative to recent state-of-the-art:

+**Comparison with Training-Time Defenses (StruQ/SecAlign):**

+- StruQ and SecAlign operate at a fundamentally different layer—they modify the LLM itself to be injection-resistant, whereas our approach is a detection layer that can be bypassed if an attack evades classification
+- SecAlign achieves near-zero ASR even against optimization-based attacks; our classifier-based approach may be vulnerable to adversarial perturbations specifically crafted to evade the XGBoost model
+- However, StruQ/SecAlign require model retraining or fine-tuning, limiting their applicability to open-weight models (Llama, Mistral).
+Our approach works with any LLM, including API-only services (GPT-4, Claude)

+**Comparison with DefensiveToken:**

+- DefensiveToken achieves superior ASR (0.24%) by directly modifying token embeddings, providing a stronger guarantee than classifier-based detection
+- Our approach does not require access to model internals, enabling deployment in environments where only API access is available

+**Comparison with InjecGuard MOF:**

+- InjecGuard uses a DeBERTa-v3 transformer classifier, which may capture more nuanced semantic patterns than our MiniLM embeddings + XGBoost pipeline
+- Our 6x latency improvement comes at the cost of potentially reduced generalization to novel attack patterns
+- Both approaches are vulnerable to adaptive attacks that specifically target the classifier's decision boundary

+**Comparison with PromptArmor:**

+- PromptArmor's LLM-based detection likely offers superior zero-shot generalization to novel attack types
+- Our 100x latency advantage makes our approach suitable for high-throughput production systems where PromptArmor's ~200ms overhead would be prohibitive

+**General Limitations:**

-**Limitations:** Our current model is optimized for English.
-Evaluation on a multi-language dataset showed reduced performance (61% detection rate), indicating a need for multi-lingual training data.
+1. **Language Coverage:** Our model is optimized for English.
+Evaluation on a multi-language dataset showed 61% detection rate, indicating need for multilingual training data.
+2. **Adversarial Robustness:** We have not evaluated against adversarial examples specifically crafted to evade our classifier.
+Recent work shows embedding-based classifiers can be fooled by small perturbations.
+3. **Novel Attack Generalization:** Our system may underperform on attack categories not represented in our training data (e.g., multi-modal injections, chain-of-thought exploits).
+4. **Multi-Agent Specificity:** While our coordination layer addresses multi-agent scenarios, our core detection benchmarks use single-turn datasets.
+Evaluation on true multi-agent attack propagation remains future work.

 ## 9. Conclusion

 We introduced a multi-layer defense system for multi-agent LLMs that effectively mitigates prompt injection and infection.
+By combining ensemble detection with Balanced Intent Training (BIT), we achieved **96.7% accuracy** and **0% over-defense** with minimal latency (1.9ms P50).
+Our BIT strategy offers a distinct approach to over-defense mitigation compared to InjecGuard's MOF, achieving comparable results with 6x lower latency through explicit weighted loss optimization rather than implicit bias deamplification.

-By combining ensemble detection with Multi-Objective Fine-tuning, we achieved **96.7% accuracy** and **0% over-defense** with minimal latency.
-Our work provides a robust foundation for securing the next generation of autonomous AI agents.
+While training-time defenses like StruQ and SecAlign achieve stronger theoretical guarantees by modifying the LLM itself, our classifier-based approach offers practical advantages: compatibility with any LLM (including API-only services), CPU-only deployment, and interpretable feature importance.
+Our work provides a robust foundation for securing the next generation of autonomous AI agents, with clear directions for future improvement including multilingual support, adversarial robustness, and true multi-agent evaluation.

 **Resources:** The code, datasets, and pretrained models are available at [github.com/goodwiins/prompt-injection-defense](https://github.com/goodwiins/prompt-injection-defense).